Last updated on: February 14th, 2023

 -

-- Has been in the employ of his or her present employer for less than 30 calendar days prior to the paid holiday;
+- Has been in the employ of their present employer for less than 30 calendar days prior to the paid holiday;

 - Has not received pay for at least 15 of the 30 calendar days immediately preceding the paid holiday;